kekyo/chibicc-cil-toolchain/README.md

 * The line both pre-whitespaces and post-whitespaces are ignored.
   * That is, indentation is simply ignored.
 * The semicolon (';') starts comment, ignores all words at end of line.
-* Begin with dot ('.') declaration is "Assembler directives."
+* Begin a word with dot ('.') declaration is "Assembler directives."
   * `.function` directive is beginning function body with return type and function name.
   * The function body continues until the next function directive appears.
-* Automatic apply entry point when using `main` function name and assemble with `--exe` option.
+* Automatic apply entry point when using `main` function name and assemble executable file with same as `--exe` option.

 ### Literals

 ```
 .function int32 main
     ldc.i4 123